Matthew Barnes-Homer: Club career

 He started Luton's first game of the 2011–12 season, though was substituted after an hour.
 On 25 August 2011, Barnes-Homer joined League One side Rochdale on loan until January 2012, making only five league appearances in five months.
 He left Luton on 1 January 2012, his contract terminated by mutual consent.
 On the decision to terminate Barnes-Homer's contract, Luton manager Gary Brabin stated "I just felt from the beginning of the season that it wasn't going to work out, that's why we decided to loan him to Rochdale.
 It hasn't worked out for him there and I didn't feel it was going to be right for him to come back."

 On 24 February 2012, Barnes-Homer joined Conference North side Nuneaton Town.
 He made only one appearance for the club in the Birmingham Senior Cup before leaving on 20 March to join Swedish third division side Östersunds FK.
 He played in 11 league games, scoring twice, before returning to England on 27 June to sign for Macclesfield Town in the Conference Premier.

 On 5 January 2013, he scored both goals late on in a third round FA Cup tie for Macclesfield against Championship leaders Cardiff City in a 2–1 victory, putting his team through to the fourth round for the first time.

 Having netted 21 times in league and cup competitions in the 2012–13 season for Macclesfield, he trialled with League One side Notts County but failed to earn a deal.
 On 27 July 2013, he featured for Conference Premier side Alfreton in a pre-season friendly and just two days later he played over an hour for Forest Green Rovers in their friendly clash with Yeovil Town.
 After another trial appearance against Weston-super-Mare, he signed a two-year contract with Forest Green on 5 August 2013.
 He made a goal scoring debut for the club on 10 August 2013 in an 8–0 win against Hyde.
 In January 2014, just six months into his two-year contract, he moved on a free transfer to Forest Green's league rivals Cambridge United.
 On 28 February, Barnes-Homer joined Tamworth on loan.
 The following day he was selected in the starting eleven against FC Halifax Town which Cambridge drew 1–1 despite dominating for longer periods.
 Cambridge released Barnes-Homer on 27 May 2014.

 Barnes-Homer joined AFC Telford United in 2017, later taking a coaching position with the club.
 In October 2021, Barnes-Homer joined Southern League Premier Division Central side Stourbridge on a dual-registration basis.

 On 24 March 2022, Barnes-Homer signed for Southern League Premier Division Central side Bromsgrove Sporting.

-On 3 June 2022, Bromsgrove Sporting confirmed that Barnes-Homer, along with team mates Tom Taylor and Miro Pais had all agreed deals to stay with the club for the 2022–23 season.
+On 3 June 2022, Bromsgrove Sporting confirmed that Barnes-Homer, along with teammates Tom Taylor and Miro Pais had all agreed deals to stay with the club for the 2022–23 season.

+In March 2024, Barnes-Homer joined Hednesford Town.